nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 The architecture of HappyPills is broken down into seven main classes:
-* `Ui`: This class handles the User Interface of the application.
+* `TextUi`: This class handles the User Interface of the application.
 * `Parser`: This class handles the parsing and handling of user commands.
 * `Command`: This class handles all the commands the application has.
 * `Storage`: This class reads and writes data to and from text files for future use.